 5. To have the results of the disciplinary matter presented in writing and to have the opportunity to appeal an adverse decision as outlined below.

 - Prior to each hearing, one of the Committee members will be designated as recording secretary by the Chair.
 A handwritten summary of the proceedings shall be housed in confidentiality with the Student Affairs Officer following the conclusion of the hearing.
 At the request of either party or the Committee, the proceedings shall additionally be tape-recorded and held with the other records.
 These records may be re-opened in the event of an appeal from the Committee decision or other future proceedings involving the student or the incident(s) at issue.

 - Attendance at the hearing is restricted to the members of the Honor Code Committee, the faculty member involved, members of the Administrative team (i.e., the Dean or the Student Affairs Officer), the accused, and witnesses.
 Five of the seven members of the Committee must be present.
 Witnesses, other than the accused, may be excluded from portions of the hearing at the discretion of the Chair.
 The accused may invite an advisor, who may attend the hearing, but the advisor may not represent the accused, offer testimony, or question witnesses.
-Upon approval of the Chair, other invitees of the accused or the faculty member who are not witnesses may be allowed to attend.
+Upon approval of the Chair, other invitees of the accused or the faculty member, or Student Affairs Officer who are not witnesses may be allowed to attend.

 - The Chair of the Honor Code Committee shall inform the accused as to the procedures to be followed throughout the course of the hearing.
 With the exception of the Committee members, the accused, the faculty member, the Dean/Student Affairs Officer, and witnesses, those present will not participate in the proceedings.
 The Chair shall take reasonable measures to insure an orderly hearing, including the removal of individuals who impede or disrupt the proceedings.